kollin-brandenburg/ICS_HCM/LabGuide400.md

 **1.2.7** We will be using one of the below 3 sample requests for testing each having different content item.

 Copy paste one of the below request in the 'Request 1 section'.

+Note: Each request for Athlete or Artist or Photographer has UserXX added so that each user request is treated as a unique request and each user can verify the same user name in the HCM too.

 **1. Request  payload for Athlete:**